It’s not easy being an IB student - one has to work hard to earn that coveted IB diploma.

 That involves clean formatting, well-structured, readable font, proper spacing, numbered pages, appropriate colors, and labeled graphs and diagrams.
 Do not mention your or the school’s name on the title page or headers.

 IB is very strict about the word count, so don’t exceed the 4000-word count because it won’t be received well.

 After all the months of hard work and time spent on writing the Extended Essay, you don’t want to submit it without revising it (multiple times).

-Regardless of how tired or burnt out you are, it’s important to revise and proofread your paper - there are bound to be errors so don’t take this step lightly.
+Regardless of how tired or burnt out you are, it’s essential to revise and proofread your paper - there are bound to be errors, so don’t take this step lightly.

-Revise it to check for grammatical and spelling errors, flow of the paper, formatting, citations, plagiarism and also cross-check whether you’ve catered to each of the assessment criteria.
+Revise it to check for grammatical and spelling errors, the flow of the paper, formatting, citations, and plagiarism, and also cross-check whether you’ve catered to each of the assessment criteria.

-Extended Essay is certainly challenging but with a plan in place and these eight practical tips in mind, there can be no stopping you from attaining an A grade.
+Extended Essay is undoubtedly challenging, but with a plan in place and these eight practical tips in mind, there can be no stopping you from attaining an A grade.

-If you’re still unsure or aren’t confident about your writing capabilities, don’t worry - we at Writers Per Hour can help you.
+If you’re unsure about your writing capabilities, don’t worry - we at Writers Per Hour can help you.

 Our team of competent writers are subject matter experts and know exactly how to write an IB Extended Essay.
-So, don’t stress - just write to us with your requirements and we’ll deliver a high-quality, original Extended Essay.
+So, don’t stress - write to us with your requirements, and we’ll deliver a high-quality, original Extended Essay.